 A dissertation is the culminating project of a doctoral program.
-Successful completion of the comprehensive exams is required before work on the dissertation may begin.
+Successful completion of the comprehensive exams and an approved proposal is required before work on the dissertation may begin.
 The results of the research must make a distinct interdisciplinary contribution to applied scholarship in the social sciences.
 The dissertation should demonstrate a high degree of original work and understanding and knowledge of the topic area.
 Evidence of originality may be demonstrated by one of the following or a combination of the following: the development of a new critical analysis of a practical issue or challenge; the development of a new theory from practice; the novel application of existing theory to a practical challenge; or the discovery of a new professional approach to practice.
 The dissertation should be written to a standard for professional and academic communication.
 It should be evident that the dissertation can be the basis for a published book, a monograph or a series of articles and a significant application in the field.
-Unless an exemption has been granted by the Vice Provost, Graduate and Interdisciplinary Studies, all dissertations must be submitted for publication in RRU's Digital Archive, Pro-Quest and Library and Archives Canada to meet final graduation requirements.
-Dissertations in nontraditional formats must be accompanied by a written PDF summary (minimum 2,500 words), which is the only component that is electronically submitted and archived.
-Work on the dissertation may not begin until a doctoral student has successfully completed the written and oral candidacy examination and thereby reached doctoral candidacy status.
+Unless an exemption has been granted by the Vice President Academic and Provost or designate, all dissertations must be submitted for publication in RRU's Digital Archive, Pro- Quest and Library and Archives Canada to meet final graduation requirements.
+Dissertations in non-traditional formats must be accompanied by a written PDF summary (minimum 2,500 words), which is the only component that is electronically submitted and archived.
+Work on the dissertation may not begin until a doctoral student has successfully completed the written and oral candidacy examination and proposal stage, and thereby reached doctoral candidacy status.